nickmmark/hemodynamic-calculations/README.md

 CPO = \frac {(CO - RAP) x MAP}{451}
 ```

-In situations where the RAP is relatively low, we can simplify as:
+In situations where the RAP is relatively low, we can simplify to the standard formula:
 ```math
 CPO = \frac {CO x MAP}{451}
 ```